avinash21997/Face-Lock/README.md

 This project is a facial lock system for the user in this first user creates a data set of his face and then using that we create a lock system that can identify the user

-Hello All my name is Shantam And these are the Source for a facial Lock system using Python and OpenCV
+Hello All my name is Avinash and these are the source for a facial Lock system using Python and OpenCV

 # Developing Environment